-Easily my most complex project, and the one I take most pride in.
+Easily Stephan's most complex project, and the one he takes most pride in.
 With over a year pure solo development time, the aim of the project was to be a successor to Team17's Worms Armageddon.
 It is a multiplayer turn based artillery strategy game.
-Back-end systems I created includes custom deterministic physics, destructible bitmap terrain, versatile weapon system, replay and networking system.
-I plan to complete this project in the future.
+Back-end systems created include custom deterministic physics, destructible bitmap terrain, versatile weapon system, replay and networking system.
+He hopes to continue this project in the future.

 A mixture of tower defense and card game, Card Defense was made in one week for GameBoy Jam 5.
 The jam rules limited the screen resolution and color palette to just four colors.
 Every pixel is super important.
 The project's overall score in the jam was seriously hurt due to the lack of audio.
 Still the gameplay score was 74th out of 402 entries.
 While this project did not reach the strategic depth desired, the mixture of genres is promising and will probably be explored further in the future.

 A multiplayer 2D physics based platformer shooter.
-This project was my first attempt at making a networked game, and uses what is now the legacy networking system.
-The game is based off of an old Garry's Mod gamemode that was super fun but under popular.
-This project eventually got dropped due to unsolvable input lag and poor networking backend due to my inexperience.
-Still I learned a lot from this project and its lessons aided me in future projects.
+This project was a first attempt at making a networked game, and uses what is now Unity's legacy networking system.
+The game is based off of an old Garry's Mod gamemode that was super fun but not very popular.
+This project eventually got dropped due to unsolvable input lag and poor networking backend due to inexperience.
+Stephan learned a lot from this project and its lessons aided me in future projects.

 An on-rails shooter and infinite runner concoction.
 Collect powerups to move to the next area, and fight the balloon dragon.
 This game was super rushed due to joining a game jam late, and was made on a single day.
-I did a majority of the programming in this project.
-The coordination between the large number of developers was pretty poor I'd say.
+Stephan did a majority of the programming in this project.
+Looking back, he considers the coordination between the large number of developers to have been poor.
 Still, its fun to play at least for 10 minutes or so.